 Take in the View

-Hyner View State Park offers one of the most popular scenic views in the entire Pennsylvania Wilds, with a stunning view overlooking the West Branch of the Susquehanna River.
-There is a small, partially shaded picnic area with picnic tables and charcoal grills.
+Hyner View State Park offers one of the most popular scenic views in the entire Pennsylvania Wilds, with a stunning view overlooking the West Branch Susquehanna River greenway.
+There is a small, partially shaded picnic area with tables and charcoal grills.

 Spend the Night

 Hyner View State Park has 30 campsites with level pads, a picnic table, and fire ring.
 The campground has warm showers, flush toilets, and several water outlets.
 Come for hiking, swimming or fishing.
 Hyner Run has excellent trout - brook and brown trout are stocked annually and native brook trout inhabit its upper reaches.
 Nearby Right Branch Young Womans Creek has a fly fishing area.